skip to main content

 3. The Game of Life

-Created nearly 160 years ago by Milton Bradley, The Game of Life is a board game staple that continues to educate and entertain families by replicating the unpredictable twists and turns of life.
+Created nearly 160 years ago by Milton Bradley, The Game of Life board game continues to educate and entertain families by replicating the unpredictable twists and turns of life.

 Cost

 There are several editions of the Game of Life, but the classic one costs about $20.
-The newer Electronic Banking edition sells for $25 and combines classic tabletop gameplay with an interactive digital card system.
+Alternatively, the newer Electronic Banking edition sells for $25 which combines classic tabletop gameplay with an interactive digital card system.

 Ages

-This board game is ideal for two to six players, ages 8 and older.
+This board game is ideal for two to six players, aged 8 and older.

 Financial Literacy Skills